GovTechSG/purple-a11y/README.md

-# Purple A11y
+# Oobee

-[Purple A11y](https://go.gov.sg/purple-a11y-cli) is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).
+[Oobee](https://go.gov.sg/oobee-cli) is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).

-This is the engine and command-line interface (CLI) for Purple A11y.
-For a desktop graphical user interface (GUI), check out [Purple A11y Desktop](https://go.gov.sg/purple-a11y).
-The official application can only be downloaded at [https://go.gov.sg/purple-a11y-cicd](https://go.gov.sg/purple-a11y-cicd).
+This is the engine and command-line interface (CLI) for Oobee.
+For a desktop graphical user interface (GUI), check out [Oobee Desktop](https://go.gov.sg/oobee).
+The official application can only be downloaded at [https://go.gov.sg/oobee-cicd](https://go.gov.sg/oobee-cicd).
 We recommend that you download the software only from the official link, as other sources and/or third party links may pose risks and/or compromise your system.

 ## Technology Stack